khanh1998/raft-go/note.md

 - compare and set
 - upgrade rpc to gRPC
 - make a Go client
-- support cluster configuration change
 - support transaction
 - set key-value with timeout, setnx
 - get data from follower (not up-to-date data)
-- delete key
 - do benchmark
+- need a new method that let a new node can join the cluster easier
+- test key delete again